Team-Compliance/libraryofisaac/modules/players.md

 `PlayerIndex GetPlayerIndex(`[`EntityPlayer`](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html)` player, boolean? differentiateSoulAndForgotten?)`

-Returns a given player's index.
+@class PlayerIndex : integer Returns a given player's index.
 Useful for storing unique data per player.

 ### GetPlayerInventory()

 `InventoryObject[] GetPlayerInventory(`[`EntityPlayer`](https://wofsauge.github.io/IsaacDocs/rep/EntityPlayer.html)` player, `[`InventoryType`](../custom-enums/inventorytype.md)`? inventoryTypeFilter?)`

-Returns a list of all the items/gulped trinkets (things that appear on the extra HUD) ordered by the time they were collected.
+@class InventoryObject @field Type InventoryType @field Id CollectibleType | TrinketType Returns a list of all the items/gulped trinkets (things that appear on the extra HUD) ordered by the time they were collected.
 This method is not perfect and will fail if the player rerolls all of their items or a mod gives several items in the same frame.

 ### GetPlayerMaxHeartContainers()